The legal structure is a holding company, Wynnstay Group Plc, which has investments in five wholly owned trading subsidiaries, namely;

 - Youngs Animal Feeds Limited, an equine and pet products distributor.

-Basic earnings per share were 30.01p (2015: 34.66p, or 36.32p before exceptional costs), based on a weighted average number of shares in issue during the year of 19.425m (2015: 19.243m).
-The Board proposes to recommend the payment of a final dividend of 8.00p per share to be paid on the 28 April 2017, which when added to the interim dividend of 4.00p per share paid on the 31 October 2016, makes a total of 12.00p for the year (2015: 11.10p), an increase of 8.11%.
-The total dividend is expected to be covered 2.50 times (2015: 3.10 times) by earnings, and represents the ninth consecutive year that the Board has been able to raise the dividend by over 8%.
-The Board has noted the reduction in dividend cover and will continue to monitor this ratio when assessing future payment recommendations.
+Basic earnings per share from continuing operations were 32.29p (2016: 29.71p), based on a weighted average number of shares in issue during the year of 19.529m (2016: 19.425m).
+The Board proposes to recommend the payment of a final dividend of 8.40p per share to be paid on the 30 April 2018, which when added to the interim dividend of 4.20p per share paid on the 31 October 2017, makes a total of 12.60p for the year (2016: 12.00p), an increase of 5.0%.
+The total dividend is expected to be covered 2.56 times (2016: 2.50 times) by earnings from continuing operations.
+The total dividend represents the fourteenth consecutive year of payment growth since the business was floated on the Alternative Investment Market of the London Stock Exchange in 2004.
+The Board has noted the current dividend cover which is now below historical levels, but still within a range which can support the continuing progressive policy.
+Current Company distributable reserves amount to £14.19m, which are adequate to cover at least five years of current level dividend payments.
+Adequate anticipated cash resources and future generation assumptions also support the Board’s view that the current policy is sustainable.
+A process of subsidiary dividend payments to the parent Company is now established to ensure adequate liquidity and capital are available to support the policy.
+The Board will continue to monitor dividend cover ratios when assessing future payment recommendations.

-Net Working Capital, which is defined as, the net of inventory, trade and other receivables and trade and other payables, showed only a modest increase as at the year end, standing at £36.5m (2015: £35.3m).
-This was primarily due to higher inventory levels, as a result of a further increase in the number of retail units open at the year end, which was 77 across both chains compared to 73 last year.
+Net Working Capital, which is defined as, the net of inventory, trade and other receivables and trade and other payables, showed a 10% increase as at the year end, standing at £40.3m (2016: £36.5m), which was primarily caused by the inflationary impact referred to earlier, partially offset by the reduction related to the discontinued operations.

 Cashflow, Net Cash and Banking Facilities

-The business continues to be cash generative.
-It has been able to finance further growth, including the necessary capital investment and associated working capital requirements, primarily from operational cashflow, and still increase net cash balances at the year end to £4.28m compared to £2.14m at the beginning of the year.
-However the Board continues to prioritise the maintenance of adequate debt facilities to accommodate any unexpected commodity price volatility or other requirements.
-While utilisation of bank facilities has been limited during the year, a total of committed and short term facilities of £17.9m was in place at the year end (2015: £20.0m), which the Board believes should exceed any actual requirement.
+The year end does represent a traditionally low point in the Group’s cash utilisation cycle, and therefore the Board continues to prioritise the maintenance of adequate debt facilities to accommodate the usual spring peak of this seasonal fluctuation, together with any unexpected commodity price volatility.
+Utilisation of bank facilities has been limited during the year, but a total of committed and short term facilities of £17.0m remained in place at the year end (2016: £17.9m), which the Board believes should exceed any actual requirement.

 Key Performance Indicators

-The performance of the business is regularly monitored against Key Performance Indicators (KPIs), defined as follows:
+The performance of the business is regularly monitored against financial Key Performance Indicators (KPI’s), defined as follows: